MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/IntercompanyProcessing.md

 #### Intercompany audit trail codes

 If you are viewing an intercompany transaction in the General Ledger Transaction Entry window of the destination company, the Batch ID assigned is ICTRX, ICTHS, or ICREV, with the next audit trail code number from the originating company appended to it.
 For example, if the next audit trail code number is 00000002 in Company A and you post an intercompany transaction from company A to company B, the batch ID in company B would be ICTRX00000002.

 The ICTRX audit trail code is assigned to transactions posted to open years.
-The

-ICTHS audit trail code is assigned to transactions posted to historical years.
-The

-ICREV audit trail code is assigned to reversing transactions posted to open years.
+The ICTHS audit trail code is assigned to transactions posted to historical years.
+The ICREV audit trail code is assigned to reversing transactions posted to open years.

 #### Distributions to unit accounts

 You might make distributions to unit accounts on intercompany transactions, but they will not generate a breakout of due to/due from accounts during the posting process.
 They are simply passed into the destination companies.
 For example, if you enter a distribution of 10 units to account 1000-1000 for company B as an intercompany transaction in company A, this distribution would go to company B as 10 units to account 1000-1000 for company B. (No due to or due from accounts would be specified.)

 #### Transactions with errors

 Transactions with errors will remain in the originating company batch if any of the following conditions exist:

 - A destination company doesn’t exist

 - An intercompany relationship does not exist with any of the destination companies specified

 - A due to/due from account is not specified in the Intercompany Setup window for any destination company

 - Multicurrency Management is not registered and the functional currencies of any destination company is different from that of the originating company

 - The exchange table does not exist, cannot be accessed, or is not active for the specified Rate ID/Currency ID in any originating or destination company

 - A valid exchange rate could not be found for any company

-During posting, all errors will be found and printed on the posting journal;
-Microsoft Dynamics GP will continue posting any remaining transactions after encountering an error.
+During posting, all errors will be found and printed on the posting journal; Dynamics GP will continue posting any remaining transactions after encountering an error.

 If the due to or due from accounts for any destination company have been inactivated or deleted, the batch will still be created in the destination company, but if you try to post the transaction in the General Ledger of the destination company, you’ll get a message stating that the account is inactive or does not exist.

 ## Part 3: Inquiries and Reports

->   This part of the documentation explains how to use inquiries and reports to
->   analyze intercompany activity.
-The inquiry windows and reports in
->   Intercompany Processing allow you to access information quickly and to
->   display the information either on the screen or on a printed report.
+This part of the documentation explains how to use inquiries and reports to analyze intercompany activity.
+The inquiry windows and reports in Intercompany Processing allow you to access information quickly and to display the information either on the screen or on a printed report.

->   The following information is discussed:
+The following information is discussed:

 - *Chapter 5, “Inquiries,”* explains how to use the Intercompany Processing inquiry windows to view transaction information.

 - *Chapter 6, “Reports,”* describes how to use reports to analyze intercompany activity.

 ### Chapter 5: Inquiries

->   Inquiry features help you analyze intercompany financial information.
->   Analyzing data contained in your accounting system will let you make
->   reasoned choices about managing your company resources.
+Inquiry features help you analyze intercompany financial information.
+Analyzing data contained in your accounting system will let you make reasoned choices about managing your company resources.

->   This information is divided into the following sections:
+This information is divided into the following sections:

 - *About reporting currency*

 - *Viewing transactions for a posted General Ledger journal entry*

 - *Viewing intercompany information for a transaction in a destination company*

 - *Viewing exchange rate information for an intercompany multicurrency voucher*

 - *Viewing exchange rate information for all destination companies on a voucher*

 #### About reporting currency